 We’ve already discussed the various types of surgery.
 Your doctor will recommend a surgery type based on your BMI and health goals.

-Your bariatric surgeon has undergone extensive medical training and has honed his or her surgical techniques over many years of caring for patients just like you.
+Your bariatric surgeon has undergone extensive medical training and honed their surgical techniques over many years of caring for patients like you.
 The surgeon will charge a fee that will be added to the total cost of surgery based on the professional’s expertise, your location, and the complexity of the procedure.

 If the surgeon conducts your surgery at a hospital, your total costs may include the operating room fees, a short hospital stay, and associated fees.
 Or your doctor may have an accredited surgical center, which will include a separate set of fees, including any follow-up aftercare.